HMuraja/p5-book-review/README.md

 [View the live site here](https://read-rave-86b7234dccae.herokuapp.com/)

 </div>

-# ReadRave a Book Review Application
+## About
-A platform and a community for readers that allows you to review books and follow other readers for recommendations.
+ReadRave is a online platform and a community for readers that allows you to review books and follow other readers for recommendations.

-**PLASE NOTE!:**
-That this app is still in development and contains bugs!
-Project has been submitted for review with Code Institute and while being reviewed it can't be updated.
-That being said feel free to look around and test the application in it's current form.
+This application was made using primarly [React]() and [Django Rest Framework]().
+Django Rest Framework was used to build a backend API and frontend was build using React framework that consumes Django Rest Framework data.
+Both the backend and frontend are combined under one repository in this case.
+You can find the React Application inside the *fronend* folder of this repository.

+For further information feel free to keep reading or if you want to view the ready project click [here](https://read-rave-86b7234dccae.herokuapp.com/).

-## Project Goal
+## Project Goals
-### Problem Statement
-Following problem statement was created for an imaginary user group:

-I am **a user** trying to **find an application where I can share, read and follow conent about the books I like** but **I can't find one** because **other applications aren't specific enough** which makes me feel **like I can't share my passion for books with anyone**.

-### Fronted Designer
-This project was made to demonstarte advanced frontend skills.
-This section will explaint the essential parts that front end developer must keep in mind during development.

-## Fronted Designer Role
-Specialist Front-End developers are a important part of modern software teams, focusing on crafting user interfaces (UI) and optimizing user experiences (UX).
-They design and implement visually appealing interfaces, ensuring compatibility across different browsers and devices.
-While collaborating with Back-End developers, aim to integrate Front-End to the Back-End systems.
-They must stay aware of the user needs and optimize performance for faster loading times.
-Their expertise is pivotal in delivering engaging, user-friendly web applications.

-### Goals
-- Goal for this project is to provide a solution for the stated problem statement.
-- Build an online platform for sharing revioes on books review for sharing, reading and following book reviews and other readers.
+- Build an online platform allowing users to share their interst on books.
-- Allow users to post reviews, read reviews and follow readers alike.
+- Allows users to post reviews, read reviews and follow readers alike.
 - All visitors to the page should be able to view reviews.
 - Registered users should be able to share a review with a photo, review content and review score.
 - Registered users should be able to like and comment on reviews.